Canadian Professional Sales Association

-The Canadian Professional Sales Association, commonly known as CPSA, is a Canadian association for sales professionals.
-CPSA is a not-for-profit association with over 15,000 members.
-CPSA offers professional sales designations, sales training and a membership cost-savings program.
+The Canadian Professional Sales Association, commonly known as CPSA, was a Canadian association for sales professionals.
+CPSA was a not-for-profit association with over 10,000 members.
+Prior to its operational wind-down at the end of 2024, CPSA offered professional sales designations, sales training and a membership cost-savings program.

 History

 The Canadian Professional Sales Association was established in 1874 as the Commercial Travellers Association (CTA).
 The association's mission was stated as the "moral, intellectual, and financial improvement and advancement and welfare of its members."

 The founding members were business leaders including first president Warring Kennedy who went on to be the mayor of Toronto in the mid-1890s.